Frequently Asked Questions

 What kind of resources can you provide to support teams?

 From guides to get your team off the ground to toolkits to host an event, we have a wealth of resources to offer teams at every stage of development.
 And when it comes to promotion, don’t forget that you have an entire Marketing Department with the collateral, community, and counsel to help you spread the word and wow a crowd.

 Can I get involved in PCP as an individual rather than a team?

 While we look forward to engaging more students and professionals in our network, PCP teams operate best in a structure of between 3-8 interprofessional core members, as well as faculty advisors who support their work.
-If you are an individual interested in starting a PCP team and would like help thinking about how to engage others in your efforts, reach out at email@example.com.
+If you are an individual interested in starting a PCP team and would like help thinking about how to engage others in your efforts, reach out to us at [email protected]

 Do you work with undergraduate students?

 As an organization that emphasizes the importance of interprofessional and intergenerational learning, we welcome teams that include undergraduate students.
 PCP teams must also have representation of graduate students and faculty advisors who support their work.

 What is the process to become a PCP Team?

 Our Team Starter Kit is a great resource to help healthcare students looking for guidance about how to create a team and join the PCP Action Network.
 Once recruitment of your core team and faculty advisor(s) is complete, and the group collectively determines its mission and which longitudinal project(s) the team plans to work on in the upcoming academic year, all current and prospective PCP teams must complete the annual PCP team application.
 Completion and submission of the application is required for each team that would like to be considered for active membership within the PCP’s Action Network.
 The application period for the 2020-2021 academic year is now closed.